bguo068/bmibdcaller_simulations/env/additional_setup.md

 1. Activate the Conda environment:
 	`conda activate bmibdcaller_simulations`
+2. Prep Conda environment for compilation:
+	`mamba install r-devtools`
-2. install `isorelate` in R (select none for updates).
+3. install `isorelate` in R (select none for updates).
 Note a commit hash is used to control the version of `isorelate`.
 Within an R session of `simulation` environment, run:
 	```